phongduong/my-portfolio/data/posts/custom-link-underline-with-css-box-shadow.md

 ---
 When you create a website, you can customize the text color with `color` property.
 It will change the color of your text as well as the link underline color.
 But what if you want to set the link underline a different color from the text's color?
 There are various ways to do that.
 In this tutorial, I will show you how to use `box-shadow` property to customize the link underline.

-You create an anchor element.
+To start, you create an anchor element.

 ```pug
 a(href="/") This is a link